Succeeding at Scale: Enterprise Retrieval Benchmark Construction and Index-Preserving Query Adaptation for Multi-Tenant Search: Appendix

 \subsection{Dataset Statistics}

-We partition the DevRev-Search dataset into a training set and an evaluation (test) set.
+We partition the DevRev-Search dataset, consisting of 383 high-quality queries and 65.2K chunks, into a training set and an evaluation (test) set.
 The dataset consists of 291 training queries and 92 test queries.
 The training set exhibits a rich density of relevant documents, with an average of $13.61$ golden chunks per query.
 Notably, the distribution of relevant documents is right-skewed, with a median of 6 and a high standard deviation ($\sigma = 21.41$).
-This variance reflects the diverse nature of enterprise search, where some queries address specific technical identifiers with a single relevant source, while others address broad architectural topics with many relevant documentation fragments.
+This variance reflects the diverse nature of enterprise search data, where some queries address specific technical identifiers with a single relevant source, while others address broad architectural topics with many relevant documentation fragments.
 To maintain the integrity of our public benchmark, we withhold the gold labels for the test queries to facilitate blind evaluation.